guardian/source/.changeset/smooth-goats-move.md

 ---
-'@guardian/source-foundations': major
+'@guardian/source-foundations': patch
 ---

-Change the default line-height for text-sans to regular instead of loose.

-Please check that this doesn't break your existing layouts that use text-sans with the default line height.
+Extends the Typography story so that we better capture changes to the lineHeight of our fonts